Marielish/Cleaning-data-assignment/CodeBook.md

 ## About variables:
 `x_train`, `y_train`, `x_test`, `y_test`, `subject_train` and `subject_test` contain the data from the downloaded files.

 `x_data`, `y_data` and `subject_data` merge the previous datasets for the analysis.

-`features` contains the correct names for the `x_data` dataset `final_set` is the merged version of train and test datasets `MeanandStd` contains the mean and std of the measurements `newSet` is the tidy dataset after the cleaning
+`features` contains the correct names for the `x_data` dataset.

+`final_set` is the merged version of train and test datasets.

+`MeanandStd` contains the mean and std of the measurements.

+`newSet` is the tidy dataset after the cleaning.